Squaw Valley | Alpine Meadows

 Both races will be held on Red Dog run, the same course as the women’s slalom and giant slalom events of the 1960 Winter Olympics and the 1969 World Cup.
 With over 1,200 feet of vertical drop in the giant slalom and nearly 700 feet in the slalom, Red Dog run is full of excitement and challenges, including fall-away pitches, side hills and bank turns, and is expected to be one of the more difficult courses on the tour.

 “In keeping with our longstanding ski racing legacy here at Squaw Valley Alpine Meadows we are honored to be chosen to host an Audi FIS Women’s Alpine World Cup event.
 An equally critical piece of our legacy is the way we operate as stewards of these legendary mountains.
-It is in that light that we are proud to announce that the World Cup events held at Squaw Valley this March will be entirely carbon neutral,” said Andy Wirth, President and CEO of Squaw Valley Alpine Meadows.
+It is in that light that we are proud to announce that the World Cup events held at Squaw Valley this March will be entirely carbon neutral,” said the president and CEO of Squaw Valley Alpine Meadows.
 “Environmental stewardship is core to our mission here at Squaw Valley Alpine Meadows, and we will continue that mission by both materially reducing and offsetting emissions directly related to the World Cup event."

 This carbon footprint analysis includes all mountain operations (snowmaking, lifts and grooming), travel emissions of the athletes, coaches, and World Cup staff to and during the event as well as their accommodations and meals.
 The carbon footprint of the World Cup will be offset through the purchase of certified carbon credits as well as through a clean-energy project benefitting the local community.